-Director of Environmental Planning
+Environmental Planning Director

-Reporting to the Director of Planning, the Assistant Director, and Executive Director, the Director of Environmental Planning guides and supervies the full environmental planning unit.
+Reporting to the Director of Planning, the Assistant Director, and Executive Director, the Environmental Planning Director guides and supervies the full environmental planning unit.
 This position is responsible for assignment of tasks to environmental planning staff, management of funding sources, and project schedules.
 The Director of Environmental Planning will participate or designate staff to participate on their behalf in relevant committes and organizations, maintain the relationship between the NVCOG and the CT DEEP, and guide the coallitions guiding major environmental remediation and restoration projects, inlcuding the Naugatuck River Greenway Steering Committee and the various Naugatuck River protection associations.
 In partnership with the Director of Transportation Planning, the Director of Environmental Planning helps to administer the Transportation Alternatives Program and similar state and federal programs designed to construct active transportation facilities through environmentally sensitive areas.